 Another option is to create Jira Dashboards and add chart Gadgets to them:

-Jira users can also try different add-ons for Jira which are available in the Atlassian Marketplace.
+Jira users can also try different apps for Jira which are available in the Atlassian Marketplace.
 For example, ActivityTimeline is a resource planning and time-tracking app for Jira that provides various reports and charts for Jira and is compatible with Jira Software and Jira Service Management.

 The ActivityTimeline application provides a variety of advanced resource planning and project management reports and charts.